gmaheshraju/gmaheshraju/README.md

       - Graphql, grpc, Advanced React and Typescript concepts
       - AWS security

-- 👯 I’m looking to collaborate on building performant,scalable SAAS products.
+- 👯 I'm interested in working with you to develop scalable, effective SAAS products.
 ## Connect with me

   📫: maheshraju1218@gmail.com<br/>